Blog Posts in June 2021

 It’s one of those IPv6-only little details that you could never spot before stumbling on it in a real-life deployment… and to make it worse, it works well in IPv4 if you did proper address planning (which you can’t in IPv6).

 Scott Berkun published another interesting article: The Lost Designer.
 As always, replace designer with networking engineer and enjoy.

-In June 2020, a friend of mine asked me to do a short presentation on lessons learned during my 35 years of being a networking engineer.
+In June 2020, a friend asked me to do a short presentation on lessons learned during my 35 years as a networking engineer.
 It went reasonably well, so I decided to turn it into a webinar, starting with regardless of what the disruptive marketers tell you, technology still matters.

 Last week we explored the basics of unnumbered IPv4 Ethernet interfaces, and how you could use them to save IPv4 address space in routed access networks.
 I also mentioned that you could simplify the head-end router configuration if you’re using DHCP instead of per-host static routes.

 Obviously you’d need a smart DHCP server/relay implementation to make this work.
 Simplistic local DHCP server would allocate an IP address to a client requesting one, send a response and move on.
 Likewise, a DHCP relay would forward a DHCP request to a remote DHCP server (adding enough information to allow the DHCP server to select the desired DHCP pool) and forward its response to the client.

 I work in a big enterprise and in order to understand a real packet path across multiple offices via routers and firewalls (when mtr or traceroute don’t work – they do not show firewalls), I made OSPF network visualization based on LSDB output.
 The idea is quite simple – save information about LSA1 and LSA2 (LSA5 optionally) and that will be enough in order to build a graph (use show ip ospf database router/network on Cisco devices).